OSINTer-Platform/OSINTer/README.md

-# OSINTw
+# OSINTer

-## What is OSINTw?
+## What is OSINTer?
-OSINTw is a simple python script designed for simplifying and automating the parsing and storing of informations obtained from news article from a number of news sites.
-The technical details can be found in the last two sections, but in short OSINTw presents the user with the 10 most recent articles from each of a list of pre-defined news sites and when the user has read an article of their choice, the relevant information from the article will be parsed to a markdown format based in the included template and opened in obsidian for further editing.
+OSINTer is a simple python script designed for simplifying and automating the parsing and storing of informations obtained from news article from a number of news sites.
+The technical details can be found in the last two sections, but in short OSINTer presents the user with the 10 most recent articles from each of a list of pre-defined news sites and when the user has read an article of their choice, the relevant information from the article will be parsed to a markdown format based in the included template and opened in obsidian for further editing.